Itstritix/E_commerce_SQL/README.md

 # MCD
 <img src="./mcd/mcd.png">
-You can also find the MCD file in the mcd folder, you can open the mcd on [this website](https://app.diagrams.net/)
+You can also find the MCD file in the mcd folder, you can open the mcd on https://app.diagrams.net/